dodevops/terraform-provider-ldap/README.md

 # Terraform LDAP provider

+*THIS REPOSITORY IS ARCHIVED*

+We're sorry, but we will discontinue this provider.
+If you'd like to take it further and support it, we're open to adoptions.
+Thanks!

 Terraform provider to manage and read entries in an LDAP directory.

 Inspired by [elastic-infra/ldap](https://registry.terraform.io/providers/elastic-infra/ldap/latest), but updated to